browserengineering/book/book/scheduling-and-threading.md

 Unfortunately, we also regressed the overall performance of the browser by quite a lot in some cases.
 For example, scrolling down will now cause the entire rendering pipeline (style, layout, etc.) to run, instead of just `draw`.
-Let's see how to fix tha.
+Let's see how to fix that.

 Animating frames
 ================